quicwg/multipath/draft-ietf-quic-multipath.md

 {{I-D.bonaventure-iccrg-schedulers}} provides several general-purpose packet schedulers depending on the application goals.

+The receiver plays an important role by scheduling ACK(_MP) frames.
+A natural ACK(_MP) scheduling strategy would be to send ACK(_MP) frames on the path showing the lowest latency to provide the fastest feedback to the peer.
+However, the sender can be interested by estimating the RTT of a path instead of the sum of the forward one-way delay of a path and the return one-way delay of another.
+To that end, a receiver should periodically send ACK(_MP) frames on the path they acknowledge packets.

 # Recovery

 Simultaneous use of multiple paths enables different